mrmostafaxd/master-micro-internship-task/README.md

 ## Testing

+### Prerequisites and Running the Test Suite

 Before running the test suite for Function plotter, make sure that you have the following packages installed:

 -   [pytest](https://pypi.org/project/pytest/)
 -   [pytest-qt](https://pypi.org/project/pytest-qt/)

-Then run the following command inside Visual Studio Code terminal:
+Then apen the project inside Visual Studio Code and run the following command inside the terminal:

 ```
 pytest